 |Wrocław Nicolaus Copernicus Airport||Airport||www.airport.wroclaw.pl|

-If you have a website that is an official one linked to this town, or you administer a local community or an important trade site please contact us here at Kielce Travel and Tourist Guide as we may be interested in including it.
+If you have a website that is an official one linked to this town, or you administer a local community or an important trade site please contact us here at Kielce Travel Guide as we may be interested in including it.

 |Name of Website||Address||Type||URL|